aklaschus/aklaschus/README.md

 ### Hi there 👋
+### I'm Aimee.
+I have a degree in psychology and a background in formal science, but I'm currently working on a Google Data Analytics Certificate and transitioning toward a career in data science.

 <!--
 **aklaschus/aklaschus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.